-- Conceptually, we decompose cellular traffic into in-cell and inter-cell traffic to characterize the spatial dependency among cell towers, which was rarely taken into account previously.
+- Conceptually, we decompose cellular traffic into intower and inter-tower traffic to characterize the spatial dependency among cell towers, which was rarely taken into account previously.
 We show the necessity and benefits to account for spatial dependency in cellular traffic prediction through measurements on a massive dataset. - We jointly consider temporal and spatial dependency among cell towers and exploit a deep neural network based model for cellular traffic prediction.
-The model effectively parameterizes in-cell and inter-cell traffic, and is able to learn long-distance spatial correlations for accurate traffic prediction.
-This is the first work that applies deep learning for individual cell tower traffic prediction at urban scale with massive real-world datasets. - We achieve large-scale (metropolis) and fine-grained (individual cell tower, half an hour) traffic prediction and outperform the state-of-the-art by 16.3% in Mean Absolute Error (MAE) and 17.5% in Mean Absolute Relative Error (MARE).
+The model effectively parameterizes in-tower and inter-tower traffic, and is able to learn long-distance spatial correlations for accurate traffic prediction.
+This is the first work that applies deep learning for individual cell tower traffic prediction at urban scale with massive real-world datasets. - We achieve large-scale (metropolis) and fine-grained (individual cell tower, half an hour) traffic prediction and outperform the state-of-the-art by 13.2 percent in Mean Absolute Error (MAE) and 17.5 percent in Mean Absolute Relative Error (MARE).
 To the best of our knowledge, our work is the first that is capable of predicting in such scale and granularity and has been evaluated on a real-world big dataset.

-In the rest of the paper, we describe our dataset and motivating observations in Section II and Section III, respectively.
-On this basis, we propose our graph-based prediction model in Section IV and evaluate the performance in Section V. Related works are reviewed in Section VI.
-Section VII finally concludes this study.
+In the rest of the paper, we review related works in Section 2 and describe our dataset and motivating observations in Sections 3 and 4, respectively.
+On this basis, we propose our graph-based prediction model in Section 5 and evaluate the performance in Section 6.
+Section 7 finally concludes this study.